 Similarly, vegan doesn’t mean the plant-based ingredients are necessarily organic either.
 It’s possible for some vegan skincare products to use synthetic colorants and fragrances too so it’s vital to check your labels carefully to be sure it’s ethically sourced and organic if these are values that are important to you.

 IS BAOCARE SKINCARE VEGAN?

 The answer is YES!
-The entire BaoCare skincare range is cruelty-free, plant-based and vegan – look out for our vegan logo on our packaging.
+The entire BaoCare Baobab Oil serum range is cruelty-free, plant-based and vegan friendly – look out for our vegan logo on our packaging.
 Our baobab oil is certified organic and all other botanical ingredients are ethically sourced.

 You’ll find BaoCare listed on VeganSA’s website and we’re proud to be endorsed by the South African Vegan Society.

 If someone you know would be interested to learn about our vegan all-natural BaoCare Range based on our hero ingredient, Baobab Oil, please share this blog.
 Click on one of the links below. #BeBaobabWise